devonfw-forge/devon4flutter-non-bloc-arch/130-The-Widget-Tree.md

 _Figure 1: [Wisgen Widgets (Faust 2019)](https://github.com/Fasust/wisgen)_

 As you can see, all UI-Components of the app are widgets.
-From high level stuff like the App-Bar and ListView down to to the granular things like texts and buttons (I did not highlight every widget on screen keep the figure from becoming to crowded).
+From high level stuff like the App-Bar and ListView down to to the granular things like texts and buttons (I did not highlight every widget on screen to keep the figure from becoming over crowded).
 In code, the build method of a card Widget would look something like this:

 ```dart
 @override